 When we work with fact families we also use our arms to build the triangle and help add kinesthetic movements into our learning.
 We put our hands together above our heads for whole and put our arms out to each side for each part (like the triangle above).
 The kinesthetic movements help students retain the learning and it gives them an easy tool to use later when needed.

 There are many different models for part-part-whole relationships.
 Two of the most common are bar models and number bonds.
 I find bar models to be the most helpful when working with word problems as students can visually see the parts relating to the whole and which portion is the unknown.
 Number bonds, in my opinion, are more relevant when looking at facts for a sum and building understanding of number relationships and fact families.
-Ten frames are also great tools to help students visualize part and whole relationships especially as students are working with numbers to 10.
+Ten frames are also great tools to help students visualize part and whole relationships especially as students are working with numbers to 10 and numbers to 20.

-Students’ understanding of addition, subtraction, and part-part-whole is evident with their understanding of word problems.
+Students’ understanding of addition, subtraction, and part-part-whole is evident through their understanding of word problems.
 Through story problems, students demonstrate they can use the context to determine the operation being used and can apply it independently.
-It is through word problems that we identify if students can truly understand and recognize part-part-whole relationships.
-To specifically practice part-part-whole, I have these Part-Part-Whole Digital Word Problems for 1st grade.
+To specifically practice part-part-whole scenarios, I have these Part-Part-Whole Digital Word Problems for 1st grade.
 They practice addition and subtraction within 20 in real-world contexts.
 Students read the word problem, build an equation, and solve using the built in number lines and tens frames to model the scenario.

 I also have a free version for Adding 3 Numbers.
 Each of these scenarios are presented in part-whole relationships.
 The Adding 3 Numbers Word Problems set gives you a feel for how the Part-Part-Whole set is configured.

 In addition to practicing specific problem types when that’s the focus of our studies, it’s important to give students practice outside of that.
-I do a story problem every day outside of my math curriculum to ensure students are experiencing varying problem types and spiral through the year’s skills instead of working with one skill at a time.
+I do a word problem of the day outside of my math curriculum to ensure students are experiencing varying problem types and spiral through the year’s skills instead of working with one skill at a time.
 This helps students not just rely on the “content of the week” while solving; they truly have to use the context to solve.

 My 1st Grade Word Problem of the Day come with two problems per page.
 There are two different formats: consecutive pages side by side and the same page duplicated side by side.
 My students have their story problem in their daily binder so I prefer to have them consecutively.
 If you want to duplicate them for students then the alternate format might be best for you.
 Through daily work with the word problems students complete part-part-whole tables, start-change-end tables, write equations, model problems, and write their answers in complete sentences.
 Students build their deep understanding of the 1st grade math centers through the daily practice and spiral.
 Students work with different problem types and build a strong understanding of part-part-whole and addition and subtraction.
 You can see the entire yearlong bundle in my TpT shop 1st Grade Word Problem of the Day or clicking the image below.
 The bundle is broken into month long sets and can be purchased separately.